 Test the temperature.
 Ideally, bath water should be close to body temperature or a few degrees above.
 Overly hot water can dry or even scald skin, and can be a health risk if you’re pregnant or have multiple sclerosis, a heart condition or other disorders.
 You should be able to comfortably enter and recline in the tub.

 Add aromatherapy.
 Customize your bath with an essential oil or two.
+Typically, 12 to 16 drops (total) is enough, in whichever combination of oils you choose.
 To energize and beat fatigue, try grapefruit, ginger, rosemary or peppermint.
 For stress relief and relaxation, consider chamomile, jasmine, lavender or patchouli.

 Quiet your mind.
 If you’re up to your neck in bathwater but you’re still obsessing over a work project or running a loop of a recent argument, it’s certain that you aren’t getting the relaxation you could if your mind was still.
 Calm your thoughts by repeating a mantra or affirmation (consider using the phrase “I am present” or “I love myself”), or simply focus on your breathing as you soak.